 Rohan Gupta replaces Divya Spandana as Congress social media head

-New Delhi, Sep 28: The Congress on Saturday appointed Rohan Gupta Chairman of partty's social media department, replacing Divya Spandana.
+New Delhi, Sep 28: The Congress on Saturday appointed Rohan Gupta Chairman of party's social media department, replacing Divya Spandana.

 "Congress president has appointed Rohan Gupta as the new chairperson of the social media department with immediate effect," an official communication from the party said.